erdogant/ffmpeg_setpath/README.md

 **Star this repo if you like it! ⭐️**
 #

-ffmpeg_setpath is to set the path for graphviz for Windows environments.
+ffmpeg_setpath is to set the path for ffmpeg for Windows environments.
-Based on the operating system, it will download graphviz and include the paths into the system environment.
+It will download ffmpeg and include the paths into the system environment.
-There are multiple steps that are taken to set the Graphviz path in the system environment.
+There are multiple steps that are taken to set the ffmpeg path in the system environment.

-The first two steps are automatically skipped if already present.
+The following steps are automated:

-Step 1.
-Downlaod Graphviz.
+Step 1. ffmpeg_setpath downloads the ffmpeg files.

-Step 2.
-Store Graphviz files on disk in temp-directory or the provided dirpath.
+Step 2. ffmpeg_setpath stores the files in the temp-directory or the provided dirpath.

-Step 3.
-Add the /bin directory to environment.
+Step 3. ffmpeg_setpath adds the /bin directory to system environment.

+That's it.
+Now you can use ffmpeg.

 ### Installation